sgraden/vpc/how-to-verify-access.md

 ## API Access

-Once your account has been granted access, you will receive an email with the API endpoint and credentials.
-Use this information to run the APIs.
+Once your account has been granted access, you will receive an email with the API endpoint.
 The following steps take you through a simple example using cURL, if you are ready to get more advanced, follow more advanced [sample code](example-code.html).

 ### Step 1: Log in to IBM Cloud.